agile-students-fall2025/1-project-proposal-studymeta/README.md

 - Track if you’ve practiced or mastered them
 - Search/filter questions by tags

-It’s mobile-first so you can just pull it up quickly anywhere.

 ## Scope
 Seems like a good semester project.
 Not too small (there’s question management, notes, tracking) but not too complex either.
 A group of 4–5 could do the main stuff.